bartongroup/RATS/README.md

 A full **tutorial vignette** is included in the package, explaining the input, output, commands and options.
-If you install the package either from a compiled source release or through Bioconductor, the vignette should be available locally by calling:
+The vignette should be available locally by calling:

 `browseVignettes("rats")`